Effect of Local Topological Changes on Resistance in Spatially-Embedded Disordered Networks: Results

 As all of the nodes move between successive Lloyd's iterations, we also check how the above-identified topological changes affect $\Reff$ in isolation.
 Keeping the network fixed in the configuration before the jump, we manually perform the single topological change (adding a single edge or flipping a single edge) and recompute $\Reff$.
 These values of $\Reff$ are summarized in Table~\ref{tab:cornerlabel} for a number of example jumps.
+We hand-select these examples to illustrate some of the largest jumps we observe.
+Other individual topological changes that result in relatively small perturbations to $\Reff$ are difficult to distinguish from changes to $\Reff$ due to the movement of nodes, and thus are not included in Table~\ref{tab:cornerlabel}.
 We compute how much of the true jump this single topological change accounts for by dividing the true jump in $\Reff$ by the manual jump.
 In all cases, nearly 100\% of the jump is accounted for with this single topological change.
 (Accounting for over 100\% simply indicates the topological change in isolation results in a larger jump than observed.)
-These results provide strong evidence that a single topological change is sufficient to explain the observed jump in effective resistance.
+These results provide strong evidence that a single topological change is sufficient to explain the observed large jump in effective resistance, but not all topological changes result in such jumps.
+This observation motivates our closer examination of the topological mechanism and when it results in large jumps.

 The two topological changes (Delaunay flip and edge addition) occur abruptly even though the underlying points of the Delaunay triangulation undergo small changes, especially at higher values of $L$.
 Figure~\ref{fig:Mechanism} depicts the two mechanisms: panels A, B and C depict the edge flip, a result of the Delaunay criterion as points get perturbed, and panels D and E depict the edge addition, primarily driven by the imposed boundary.
 Figure \ref{fig:Mechanism}A depicts two circumcircles for four points in the form of a quadrilateral with one diagonal.
 Figure \ref{fig:Mechanism}B shows the same circumcircles but now with the points perturbed from their original gray position to their new black position.
 The dark blue (light blue) circle evolves to the dark red (light orange) circle and now contains the lower-left (upper-right) point within it; the Delaunay criterion is not met.
 Flipping the diagonal, shown in Fig.~\ref{fig:Mechanism}C, yields an edge configuration satisfying the Delaunay criterion.
 The edge addition is a result of computing the Voronoi tessellation in a bounded, rather than infinite, domain.
 Recall connecting points of bordering Voronoi cells is an alternative method from the Delaunay criterion for constructing the Delaunay triangulation.
 Figure \ref{fig:Mechanism}D shows part of the Delaunay triangulation in black for the three Voronoi cells at the boundary of the domain.
 After the points are perturbed under one iteration of Lloyd's algorithm, the center Voronoi cell no longer intersects the boundary, allowing the two other Voronoi cells to share a boundary.
 This results in the addition of a third Delaunay edge, as shown in Fig.~\ref{fig:Mechanism}E.